muratk3n/thirdwave/en/README.md

 ---

-They are at 1/10th (which they got to with Western help), does it make sense that ratio go up to 1/2th?
-It'd seem not.
-The obscene help so far creates weird dynamics, even movies beome bizarre.
+They are at 1/10th (which they got to with Western help, lets make this clear), does it make sense to help them so the ratio go up to 1/3th, or 1/2th?
+Such obscene help creates weird dynamics, even movies beome bizarre.

 ---